What is Functional Currency?

 - The effect of translation of foreign currency into functional currency should be reported according to IAS 21.

-This has been a guide to what is the functional currency.
+This article has been a guide to what is the functional currency.
 Here we discuss Primary and additional indicators of functional currency along with presentation and illustrations.
 You can learn more about financing from the following articles –